 The same way you can purchase presets from various third-parties, you can also purchase Styles from Capture One Pro/Phase One.

-To test out some free sample Styles, go to this link from Capture One Pro.
+To test out some free sample Styles,.

 You can copy your adjustments from one image to another, just like you can in Lightroom.